lmareis/Cost-Aware-Optimized-Front-Door-Experimental-Design/README.md

 This repository contains the code to the paper "Cost-Aware Optimized Front-Door Experimental Design" by Mareis and Drton, accepted at CleaR 2026.

+## Notational Changes to the Paper

-Note that this codebase was written with a change in the variable names.
+Note that this codebase was written with a change in the following variable names:

 | Paper | Code |
 |----|----|